Arc'teryx Kyanite Hoody - Women's Review

 Warmth

 The Kyanite Hoody is among the warmest fleeces we tested.
 Its midweight fabric is thick and toasty, while the interior fuzziness adds that instant-heat feeling, even on bare skin.
 A fitted hood adds even more warmth with its scuba-style shape and extra-high chin for burrowing in.
-The hood's roomier fit and extra stretch mean you can wear it over a ponytail or beanie.
-A longer torso with a moderate drop hem protects your waist while you are on the move.
+The hood's snug fit will keep it close to your body for additional warmth, and a longer torso with a moderate drop hem protects your waist while you are on the move.

 Though the Kyanite has no thumb holes or loops, its sleeves are long enough to keep our long-armed testers covered in most situations.
-The stretchiness of the fabric also allows for added warmth, as it's easy to pull the sleeves over our hands or the hem down over the tops of our butts when we want.
+The stretchiness of the fabric also allows for added warmth, as it's easy to pull the sleeves over our hands or the hem down over the tops of our butts when we want to trap body heat or forget our gloves during an approach or trail run.
 The fabric is remarkably wind-resistant (much more so than nearly any other fleece we tested), but we found the main zipper slightly deficient in this regard.
 Its teeth are wide, and no wind guard is incorporated behind them.
 As a result, the zipper length is vulnerable to winds, the one weak point we found in this otherwise highly protective jacket.

 Almost none of the fleeces we tested offer long-time water resistance, and the Arc'teryx Kyanite is no exception.
 A light mist soaks right into the external fabric without beading up.
 Despite near-instant absorption by the face fabric, it took far longer for that water to actually soak all the way through to reach our bodies underneath.
 That delay is not enough for us to recommend it as an outer layer on a rainy day, but it does offer us some peace of mind if you are briefly caught without a shell.
 Although the Kyanite is more wind-resistant than most, the wide-toothed zipper, without any wind guard, proves a weak point for wind penetrating your core.